wlads/reefpoints/source/posts/2014-11-28-ember-wish-list.md

 graph of your application is built.
 Let's say one of your files requires `A`, `B`, and `C`.
 And `A` requires `D`, and `F`.
 And `C` required `F`.
 Currently with Ember CLI all files for all of your dependencies will get included in the final build.
+So if there is an `E` file it will be in the final build even if you are not using it in any way, this is wasteful.
-You may not be using much of the functionality that is included with your final build and this is wasteful.
-With ES6 the dependency graph can be built between your files and anything unused will not go into the final build.
+With ES6 the dependency graph can be built between your files, any files that are not in the graph are not included in the final built.
+They are "shaken" out of the build process.
 This means a smaller footprint for your assets.

 There are two major hurdles to implementing this in Ember CLI right now.
 The first is that doing a static analysis on the dependency graph may